wskingdom/Crowd-Hat/README.md

  This module works on top of the **Head** of detection methods and it can be tailored for each detection Head, thus we call it Crowd **Hat**.
  In this repository, Hat_LSC-CNN means Crowd Hat implemented on LSC-CNN, and likewise the others.

+### Updated 2023.12.12
+This repository will be reorganized into a clearer format these days.

 ### Implementation
 Crowd Hat can be easily added on detection-based methods.
 Just follow the steps below: